 One of Michigan’s largest industries, tourism, is supported by commercial and general aviation.
 Commercial service and GA airports contribute to the access needed for tourists to reach their destinations.

 Aeronautics publishes an Aeronautical Chart and Airport Directory each spring.
-Charts and directories are available for purchase year round at the Michigan eStore.
+A limited number of charts and directories are available for purchase year round at the Michigan eStore.
 The MiAirports app is available for free on all Android and Apple devices.

 Directory: If you own an aircraft, have a valid State of Michigan aircraft registration, and indicated on the registration form that you would like a copy of the directory, one will be sent to you automatically.